Stray dog attacks in India: Individual attacks

 In 2020, a three-hour-old newborn baby was mauled to death by stray dogs in Farukhabad, Uttar Pradesh, as hospital staff left the window open in an operating theatre.
 Police filed a case against the hospital staff.
+The private hospital was closed up.
+Poor healthcare facilities in India was questioned.

 In April 2022, stray dogs mauled children to death in Punjab.

 In January 2022, in Bijnor, a 30-year-old woman was mauled to death by a pack of stray dogs, after a 15-year-old girl was killed by a group of stray dogs.
 This was a rare case of stray dogs killing an adult woman, as they usually attack children.

 The death of a seven-month-old baby in Noida in October 2022 increased debates about dog rights.
 People made candlelit protests about the death of the child by stray dog attacks.

 In 2023, nine women were killed by man-eater dogs in Begusarai, Bihar.

-Wagh Bakri executive director died due to attack by street dogs.
+Wagh Bakri executive director died due to the brain haemorrhage he sustained due to a fall he took while warding off an alleged attack by street dogs.

 February 19, 2023, a 4-year-old boy was fatally attacked by three stray dogs on a deserted street in Hyderabad, with graphic footage circulating on social media.

-70-year-old retired UNICEF doctor was killed in AMU.
+70-year-old retired doctor who had worked for UNICEF was killed in AMU.
 His death was caught on CCTV.

 In Bijnor 10 people, including six children were killed by stray dogs from 2022 to 2023.

-In 2025, a 13 year old boy in Samastipur was killed by stray dogs.
+In 2025, a 13 year old boy in Samastipur was killed by stray dogs and due to attacks his facial skeleton was visible.

 A national level para-athlete was killed by dog along with another person in Balangir.

-However, given the vast population of India, at almost 1.3 billion people, and the fact that India is geographically the seventh largest country in the world, these numbers should be put into context.
-In a country as vast and populous as India, one can easily obtain large absolute numbers to prove a particular argument.
-When these numbers are put into context, it can be seen that in a relative sense, stray dog attacks are at the bottom of the list of things that threaten and endanger lives in India.
-Road accidents, poor sanitation, air pollution, pollution of water bodies, etc. claim far more lives in India and are the cause of much more human suffering than dog bites.
+A nine year old girl in Sambhal in Uttar Pradesh was killed by a group of stray dogs and her left arm was bitten off her body and taken away by the dogs.

+A 32 year old woman was killed by stray dogs in Pune.
+Her death was caught on CCTV.

+In 2026, 8 year old girl was killed by stray dogs in Punjab.